 If you still can’t send or receive email

 - Make sure that you installed the latest Mac software updates, especially if the issue occured immediately after installing a previous update.

-- In OS X El Capitan, you might see a status icon and brief error message in the upper-right corner of the Mail window, beneath the Search field.
+- In OS X El Capitan or later, you might see a status icon and brief error message in the upper-right corner of the Mail window, beneath the Search field.
 The message might say “Network Offline” or “Login Failed,” for example.
 Click the message to see more details about the issue.

 - Check your connection in Mail Connection Doctor.
 It might be able to tell you more about the issue.